 A data lake is a repository that stores unstructured (or semi-structured) data from multiple sources, such as social media posts, videos, images, documents, etc.

-This storage solution allows organizations to easily access vast amounts of unstructured/semi-structured information, which can then be analyzed using advanced analytics tools like machine learning algorithms or natural language processing techniques.
+This storage solution allows organizations to easily access vast amounts of unstructured/semi-structured information, which can be analyzed using advanced analytics tools like machine learning algorithms or natural language processing techniques.

 Political campaigns can leverage digital media, like social media posts or videos, to better understand how their messages resonate with voters or what areas need more engagement efforts.